QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation

-\paragraph{Rule selection (also called pruning)} A qualitative review of rule selection (pruning) algorithms used in ARC is presented in \cite{thabtah2006pruning,arcReview}.
-The most commonly used method according to these survey papers is \emph{data coverage pruning}.
-This type of pruning processes the rules in the order of their strength, removing transactions (instances, objects) that the rule matches from the database.
-If a rule does not correctly cover at least one instance, it is deleted.
-In CBA, data coverage pruning is combined with ``default rule pruning'': the algorithm replaces all rules below the current rule if a default rule inserted at that place would reduce the number of errors.
-Default rule is a rule with empty antecedent, which ensures that a query instance is always classified even if it is not matched by any other rule in the classifier.
+A qualitative review of rule selection (pruning) algorithms used in ARC is presented in \cite{thabtah2006pruning,arcReview}.
+The most commonly used method according to these surveys is \emph{data coverage pruning}.
+This type of pruning processes the rules in the order of their strength, removing instances covered by the rule from the training set used for pruning.
+If a rule does not correctly classify at least one instance, it is deleted and the instances it covers are kept.
+In CBA, data coverage pruning is combined with ``default rule pruning'': The algorithm replaces all rules with lower precedence than the current rule with a default rule if the default rule that is inserted at that place reduces the number of errors.
 The effect of pruning on the size of the rule list is reported in \cite{Liu98integratingclassification}.
-Based on experiments on 26 datasets, the authors reported the following effect of data coverage pruning: the average number of rules per dataset without pruning was 35,140; with pruning the average number of rules was reduced to 69 without effectively impacting accuracy.
+Based on experiments on 26 datasets, the following effect of data coverage pruning was observed: the average number of rules per dataset without pruning was 35,140; with pruning the average number of rules was reduced to 69 without effectively impacting accuracy.

-The latest ARC algorithms use optimization algorithms to select subset of the candidate rules generated by association rule learning.
-For example, the IDS algorithm optimizes objective function, which reflects accuracy of the individual rules as well as multiple facets of model interpretability, including number of rules.
+Some ARC algorithms use optimisation algorithms to select a subset of the candidate rules generated by association rule learning.
+For example, the IDS algorithm optimises an objective function, which reflects the accuracy of the individual rules as well as multiple facets of model interpretability, including the number of rules.